Agoric/documentation/main/zoe/guide/offer-safety.md

 For Zoe to enforce offer safety, the user must give Zoe a `proposal`.
 This is a description of both what they want and what they are offering, and when and how the user can exit the contract.
 Zoe uses this last to enforce payout liveness.
-The exit specification is optional. **tyg todo: Huh.
-Looking at types.js, and I'm not seeing a default for exit:?**
+The exit specification is optional, and defaults to `OnDemand`, meaning a user can exit the contract instance at their discretion.

 For example, I want to buy an event ticket for which I offer $100.
 In Zoe, my `proposal` is: